Cannabis Basics

 What are the reported effects of linalool?

-The bottom line: there isn’t enough evidence to support claims connecting linalool in cannabis with any specific effects.
-You can however use a strain’s terpene profile to choose your favourite aroma or taste.
+The bottom line: There isn’t enough evidence to support claims connecting linalool in cannabis with any specific effects.
+You can, however, use a strain’s terpene profile to choose your favourite aroma or taste.

 Previous